Abhishek88788/SimpleDiceRoller/README.md

 - 🔁 **Continuous Rolling**: Press 'r' or 'R' to roll again.
 - 🚪 **Easy Exit**: Press any other key to exit.
 - 💻 **Precompiled Executable**: Includes a ready-to-use `dice.exe` for quick execution on Windows.
+## 💻 System Requirements (Windows)

+To run this program on Windows, ensure that you have the following:

+- **Operating System**: Windows 7 or later
+- **Compiler**: GCC (GNU Compiler Collection) or any C compiler compatible with your Windows version

+Ensure that your system meets these requirements to compile and run the program successfully on Windows.

 ## 🚀 How to Use
 ### 📱 Run Online with Google Cloud Shell